Algebraic geometry and analytic geometry: The Lefschetz principle

 In the twentieth century, the Lefschetz principle, named for Solomon Lefschetz, was cited in algebraic geometry to justify the use of topological techniques for algebraic geometry over any algebraically closed field K of characteristic 0, by treating K as if it were the complex number field.
 An elementary form of it asserts that true statements of the first order theory of fields about C are true for any algebraically closed field K of characteristic zero.
 A precise principle and its proof are due to Alfred Tarski and are based in mathematical logic.

-This principle permits the carrying over of some results obtained using analytic or topological methods for algebraic varieties over C to other algebraically closed ground fields of characteristic 0.
+This principle permits the carrying over of some results obtained using analytic or topological methods for algebraic varieties over C to other algebraically closed ground fields of characteristic 0. (e.g. Kodaira type vanishing theorem.)